khaydarian/spla/design/index.md

   * 136 minimum, counting shared signals.

 * Can we have the FPGA emulate the VRAM chips as well?
+  * Maybe.
+The block ram is generally registered, so this will be at least one (core) clock cycle delayed.
+The real SNES takes ~4-6 cycles for video access, so that might still be ok.
+This also takes quite a lot of block ram which can make the FPGA more expensive.
-  * No. The block ram is generally registered, so this is unlikely to work.
-It's easier to take the VRAM chips from the actual board anyways.
+  * It's possibly easier to take the VRAM chips from the actual board anyways.

 * What's the format of the signals on R/G/B output lines?
-  * Probably 5V analog; not entirely sure.
-Might have negative voltages here in the superblack period, maybe.
+  * Seems like 0V - 2.7V analog, which is too wide peak-to-peak for some ADC chips.
+Still not fully characterized.

 * Can I solder this myself, or does it need professional manufacturing?
   * Probably.
 JLCPCB-SMT will do most of the tiny fiddly parts, and I can maybe (?) reflow a 0.8mm pitch BGA manually.
 We'll see.

 * What are the VRAM chips?
 Can I buy them?
-  * Bog-standard SRAM chips; 2x 32Kx.
+  * Bog-standard SRAM chips; 2x 32KB.
+However, they're obsolete, so it might be hard to buy new ones that are compatible with the PPUs.
-  * Maybe can just buy them, easy to emulate in FPGA (if enough space).

 # Design Process